grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 Hemi grinned.
 "I cannot wait to meet Herschel.
 I volunteer to take responsibility for him while he's on board the _Prospect_.
 And I will ask Chips to help you with your pigeon hatch."

-"This seems fuckin' ridiculous to me."
-Said Percy.
+"This seems fuckin' ridiculous to me," said Percy.

 "Sylvia, this pigeon goes a long way towards addressing the problem we had with communicating with Shakes.
 You asked me to talk with him about that, and here is an answer... maybe not a great answer, but I think Herschel could work.
 If we could figure out how we could launch him from the _Prospect_ while we are submerged, he would be a perfect communication medium...."
 Hemi trailed off, envisioning some kind of pigeon buoy they could release at depth.

 Captain Percy rolled her eyes.
 "Whatever.
 Don't ever say I'm a captain who isn't willing to give new technology a fucking try.
 We'll take the pigeon aboard as our eighth crew member on a trial basis.
 Captain Shakes: how about a meal?"

-"Abso-fuckin'-lutely."
-Said Shakes.
+"Abso-fuckin'-lutely," said Shakes.

 [//]: # (### They eat a meal; salmon can conversation)